kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

   ```bash
   curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/ip
   ```
-  If successful, the call returns the code `200 OK` response.
+  If successful, the call returns the `200 OK` response code.

 - Send a `POST` request to the HTTPBin Service.

   ```bash
   curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data"
   ```
-  If successful, the call returns the code `200 OK` response.
+  If successful, the call returns the `200 OK` response code.

 <!-- tabs:end -->